y-lapeyre/Shamrock/README.md

 # Documentation

+We provide both a book like documentation and the more classic doxygen style for more details about the sources
-The documentation is available here : [mdbook doc](https://tdavidcl.github.io/Shamrock/mdbook/index.html)
+ - The documentation is available here : [mdbook doc](https://tdavidcl.github.io/Shamrock/mdbook/index.html)

-The doxygen doc is available here : [doxygen](https://tdavidcl.github.io/Shamrock/doxygen/index.html)
+ - The doxygen doc is available here : [doxygen](https://tdavidcl.github.io/Shamrock/doxygen/index.html)

 # Getting started